I tested the 6 best AI for Salesforce coding tools in 2026: Here’s my verdict

 Frequently asked questions

 When choosing, prioritize tools that understand Salesforce-specific context like governor limits and metadata.
-Look for seamless integration with your IDE, accurate code generation, and strong support for Apex, LWC, and SOQL.
+Look for tight integration with your IDE, accurate code generation, and strong support for Apex, LWC, and SOQL.
+If you are still scoping the field, my wider roundup of AI coding assistants is a good starting point.

 No, the "best" tool depends heavily on your specific needs and priorities.
 For instance, Einstein for Developers excels in security, while GitHub Copilot is great for speed and general productivity.
 Many developers find a combination of tools most effective.

-Einstein for Developers operates within the Salesforce ecosystem, utilizing the Einstein Trust Layer.
-This means your code and data remain protected and never leave the Salesforce platform, which is crucial for companies with strict data security policies.
+Einstein for Developers operates within the Salesforce ecosystem, using the Einstein Trust Layer.
+This means your code and data stay protected and never leave the Salesforce platform, which is crucial for companies with strict data security policies.

 GitHub Copilot is highly recommended for LWC development due to its strong support for JavaScript, HTML, and CSS.
 Its fast autocompletion can significantly speed up the creation of front-end components and boilerplate code.